SUSE-Cloud/automation/scripts/jenkins/ardana/ansible/roles/input_model_generator/README.md

 The input model described by the `roles/ardana_input_model_generator/vars/templates/standard.yml` scenario template will be generated in the `/path/to/input-model` output path.

+In addition to the mentioned parameters and to those specific for each scenario template, there are also a few [global parameters](#global-parameters) that can be used to further customize the generated input model.

 ## Input Model Templates

 This section describes the template categories that the input model generator combines to create an input model: